Cliff Portwood: Playing career

 Portwood started his career with Manchester Athletic, playing youth football with the likes of Bobby Charlton, Eddie Colman and Albert Scanlon, before joining Preston North End in February 1955 after being spotted by Frank Hill.
 During his time at Deepdale he was Tom Finney's understudy.
 However, he did not make his league debut at Preston, as new manager Cliff Britton did not see Portwood as being up to First Division standard once he returned from his national service with the Royal Air Force.

 He joined Third Division Port Vale in August 1959, when manager Norman Low paid out £750 to secure his services.
 He scored his first senior goal against Queens Park Rangers on 5 December 1959, in a 3–3 draw in the FA Cup.
 He finished the 1959–60 campaign with 12 goals to his name, bagging braces in wins over Grimsby Town and Bury.
 He was the club's top scorer for the 1960–61 season with 26 goals, netting twice in clashes with Chelmsford City, Watford, Bristol City and Grimsby Town, and hitting a hat-trick in a 5–0 boxing day win over Tranmere Rovers in front of over 14,000 spectators at Vale Park.
 He was sold to Grimsby Town for £6,000 in July 1961, as the club were looking to raise £10,000 to re-sign Stan Steele from West Bromwich Albion.
 He had scored 38 goals in 74 games for Port Vale in league and cup competitions.

 Under Tim Ward's stewardship, the "Mariners" won promotion out of the Third Division as runners-up in 1961–62, finishing three points ahead of third-placed Bournemouth & Boscombe Athletic.
 They retained their Second Division status by a four-point margin in 1962–63, after which new manager Tom Johnston moved Portwood on to George Smith's Portsmouth for a £4,000 fee, also in the second tier.
-He had scored 35 goals in 92 league games for Grimsby in a two-year spell.
+He had scored 35 goals in 92 league games for Grimsby in two years.

-Legendary striker Ron Saunders left the club in 1964, after scoring 33 goals in 1963–64.
+Legendary striker Ron Saunders left the club in 1964 after scoring 33 goals in 1963–64.
 This left Portsmouth short of goals, and Portwood was the club's top scorer in the 1964–65 season with 12 goals, helping them to avoid relegation by just one point.
 Portwood scored a total of 30 goals in 106 league and cup games at Portsmouth.
 After leaving "Pompey" in 1969 he went to South Africa, playing and coaching with Durban United.
 Whilst in Durban, he entered a singing competition on the radio and won a recording contract in Australia.